 Illinois Au Cheval (Chicago) A benchmark burger spot with a rich double cheeseburger and diner-style energy taken seriously.

-Indiana Milktooth (Indianapolis) Inventive brunch and breakfast plates, plus a strong all-day, chef-driven personality.
+Indiana Milktooth (Indianapolis) Inventive brunch and breakfast plates, plus a strong all-day chef-driven personality.

 Michigan Slows Bar BQ (Detroit) A Detroit barbecue staple with brisket, pulled pork, and hearty sides built for a full meal.